 Canada has earned the reputation for among the best health care systems in the world and rightfully so.
 Many people make the mistake of assuming we have free health care.
 Although the health care in Canada is publicly funded, there are many out-of-pocket medical expenses we incur on a daily basis.
 For example, range of necessities like eyeglasses and vitamins aren’t typically covered by provincial or employer health insurance.
 But keep your tax receipts, as certain health expenses are tax deductible.

-The Canada Revenue Agency has a laundry list of health care expenses that are tax deductible.
+The Canada Revenue Agency has a extensive list of health care expenses that are tax deductible.
 Common health expenses you can claim include dental visits, laser eye surgery and organ transplants, to name a few.
 The cost of any of these health care expenses that appears on the CRA’s list can be claimed on your tax return.
 Don’t forget to check the list of medical practitioner types and treatments eligible for tax deductions.
 It is always best to refer to the approved list of medical expenses on the CRA to make sure there were no changes to previously approved or new additions that you might not have known about.

 Health Expenses Not Tax Deductible

-The CRA has a long list of health care expenses you can’t claim.
-Before you claim a medical expense, consider checking to make sure it doesn’t appear on the list of common medical expenses .
+Before you claim a medical expense, consider checking to make sure that the expenses is marked as “Eligible” on the list of common medical expenses .
 Some of the expenses you can’t deduct include non-prescription birth control, blood pressure monitors, diaper services and organic food.